program-repair/RepairThemAll/README.md

 5. Maven
 6. Ant

-## Usage
+### Executing repair tools

 1. Init the repository with `./init.sh`.

-2. Go to `script/config.py` and update the configuration for your machine (java home, and working directory)
+2. Go to `script/config.py` and update the configuration for your machine (java home and working directory).

-3. Use `python script/repair.py` to run the repair tools on the benchmarks
+3. Use `python script/repair.py` to run the repair tools on the benchmarks.

 General usage: